 The Jewell family owned and operated the paper in the early portion of the 20th century, followed by John Mullen.
 Mullen died in a tragic crash and his widow, Virginia, sold the paper to Howard “Buzz” and Lynn Burr, who operated the publication until 1989.

 The paper was sold to the Housatonic Pubishing Company, and a decade later in 2000, Taconic Press assumed ownership of the publication.
 On Feb.
 9, 2009, the paper printed its last edition under the Millbrook-based Taconic Corporation.
-The paper was resurrected by Elizabeth and Roger Ailes of Garrison, and six weeks later published its first edition under the new leadership of Mrs. Ailes as publisher and owner.
+The paper was resurrected by Elizabeth and Roger Ailes of Garrison, and six weeks later published its first edition under Mrs. Ailes as publisher and owner.

 On Dec.
 15, 2016, editor Douglas Cunningham took over as owner, publisher and editor, of both the Courier and its sister paper, the Putnam County News & Recorder.
 Today, his partner Sheila Smith Cunningham is majority owner.
-The papers continue to operate out of a historically renovated building in Cold Spring.
-He can be reached at firstname.lastname@example.org, or 845-265-2468.
+The papers continue to operate out of Cold Spring.
+Cunningham can be reached at firstname.lastname@example.org, or 845-265-2468.